In a time when history is easily rewritten, museums stand as great venues to learn and understand true Philippine history and its many aspects.

 The National Museum Complex isn’t just a place to take pics for your IG feed.
 It’s a place where the public can learn about important aspects of Philippine history and culture.
 The National Museum of Fine Arts is home to some of the most iconic Philippine paintings and works of art.
 The National Museum of Anthropology showcases the cultural development of different societies in the country.
 And, the National Museum of Natural History is all about planets, animals, nature, and biodiversity.
 All together, no matter what people may do inside these museums, these buildings will always stand to educate and enlighten those on proper history.

 The travel bug has been hitting a lot of people these days as more and more people are planning trips.
 But if long distance traveling isn’t in the cards for you just yet, then this museum might be for you.
 Located at the Mall of Asia Complex, Lakbay Museo houses 14 interactive experiences across 11 destinations in the country.
 As its name suggests, the art museum is meant to give visitors get a taste of what the country has to offer.
 Learn something new about the Philippines and who knows, this might even inspire your next trip.
+And with the museum announcing its closure at the end of July, now is the perfect time to visit if you haven’t yet.

 An entire museum dedicated to books?
 It’s real and it’s located in Marikina City.
 What started out as a private collection has become Book Museum.
 Inside, displays of books from the country and all over the world greet visitors, both big and small.
 Bookworms will get a kick out of visiting this place and you might discover your next favorite read here.
 It is a worthy experience also considering how public spaces dedicated to books and reading aren’t common in the city.